fosjump/fosjump/README.md

 ### This is the very simple **FOS Jump** Generator

 ##### Why *FOS Jump* ?
-Because helping the Free/OpenSource comunity is still not straight forward.
+Because findig how to be helpful in the Free/OpenSource comunity is still not straight forward.

 ##### Why the generator?